SanjayDasTezpur/myplug/README.md

 Youtrack configuration: - http://<youtrack host>:<port>

 2. Your Intellij IDEA version  should be 2018
-GOTO File -> Settings -> Plugins -> Install from Disk And give the path /nfs/iind/disks/nbval5/intellij_plugin/iYT-2.0-all.jar
+GOTO File -> Settings -> Plugins -> Install from Disk And give the path where jar is available
 3. Restart Intellij
 4. Click iYT -> Configure Youtrack